cromanpa94/ACC/category/explore.md

     keep_md: true
 ---

 Below is a quick graphical explorer of the **ACC**.
-Chromosome count graphs can be retrieved for either haploid (*N*) or diploid (*2N*) chromosome counts.
-All lineages with chromosome counts are listed below.

-Please type any target lineage under the corresponding drop-down menu.
-Select at least one group, though multiple groups can be simultaneously selected.
-On a side note, data can be duplicated depending on the combination of lineages.
-For instance, if Chordates and Anura are selected simultaneously, data for Anura will be shown duplicated in the graph and descriptive statistics.

-Plots below are based on the inferred n (2N/2) with decimal numbers rounded up.
+Chromosome count graphs can be retrieved for haploid (*N*) chromosome counts.Plots below are based on the inferred n (**2N**/2) with decimal numbers rounded up.
 Histograms are shown for lineages with more than 10 unique counts.

+Please type (or select) any target lineage under the corresponding drop-down menu.